kargam0167/kargam0167.github.io/_pages/about.md

 </div>

 Hey there!
-I am Karine, a data scientist who works at the intersection of communication sciences and social psychology.
+I am Karine, a research scientist who works at the intersection of communication sciences and economics.
 I stand one foot in the academy and another in the industry.

-I am currently focusing on social media and online forums as data sources for behavioral research.
-This is a fascinating area, given the increasing importance of online spaces in shaping our social lives and sense of self.
+I am researching social media platforms and their influence on decision-making and the collective cultural dynamics of niched communities.
+Given the increasing importance of online spaces in shaping our social lives and sense of self, this is a fascinating area.

+Drawing upon sociology, anthropology, information theory, and complexity science concepts, the study explores how the digital culture evolves through information dissemination, adaptation, and resilience.
+Cultural dynamics' complex, multi-level nature is emphasised, where small-scale interactions give rise to population-level patterns.

-> Data science isn't just a profession.
+> Researcher isn't just a profession.
 It's a constant journey of learning, interpretation, and real-life application.

 My career in the industry has the following milestones: